jade-e-mcdermott/devops-code-challenge/README.md

 ## Create S3 Bucket to Serve the React App
 I used these instructions as a quick refresher.
-They are detailed enough to set this up if you have never done it before too. https://www.newline.co/fullstack-react/articles/deploying-a-react-app-to-s3/
+They are detailed enough to set this up if you have never done it before too. https://www.newline.co/fullstack-react/articles/deploying-a-react-app-to-s3/ Afterwards, update the frontend/buildscripts/update.sh with your s3 url.

 ## Create an Elastic Beanstalk Application and Environment
 Before you can deploy the Express app to Elastic Beanstalk, you will have to create the initial repo, app, and environment.
 I used the guide below, and wrote some scripts.